yatesdr/avkans-e20-face-tracking/README.md

 2) Click the "Start Tracking" button for your assigned source to launch a thread that will search for faces and track them.

 # Security notes
-This application serves on the localnetwork and anybody can access it.
+This application serves on the local network and anybody on that network can access it.
 It's assumed this will be on a dedicated camera control / NDI network and security was largely not considered during development.
+Use at your own risk, and secure appropriately if needed.

 # Integration with Stream Deck
 Using HTTP Get commands, the track can be started and stopped from StreamDeck by camera name or by camera IP.